operator-framework/enhancements/enhancements/declarative-index-config.md

 ![Alt text](assets/new-community-operators.png?raw=true "community-operators")

 Since each bundle in the index belongs to a channel in a package, the index itself can be represented as a collection of packages.
 Each package is then represented as a json/yaml, a config file that will live inside the index container image alongside the individual bundle metadata.
+For convenience, `opm` suggests (though does not require) that indexes composed of multiple packages contain a package-based directory structure as shown throughout this proposal.
+That way operator authors and index maintainers can exchange full package metadata as isolated package directories, reducing the potential for conflicts between packages in an index.

 #### Contents of the config file